monsoonmaelstrom/book2/book2.md

 Robert looks at me, and I swear he looks amused.
 “We have a mutual goal.
 A common enemy, if you will,” he responds.
 “We are allies, of a sort, I suppose.”

 “Interesting,” I say softly.
 She was telling the truth.
 In a manner of speaking.
-“How long have you been ‘allies’?”
+“How long have you been ‘allies?’”

 “Many years,” he says, waving a hand blithely.
 “Your father,” he says, and whatever reaction he sees on my face seems to confirm his suspicion, since he nods before continuing, “tends to have that effect on people.”